Figure 1. Main UI window

 Project view tab: shows project attributes plus Level and Sign Type managers.

 These views are synchronized: selecting a Sign Face in one view selects it in all others.
+Views and panels can be docked by dragging their tab title bars.

 Main Menu